 Dr. Emily Hein

-Dr. Hein recognizes that animals are an integral part of the family and she enjoys providing quality care throughout a pet's lifespan.
-Her special interests in veterinary medicine include ophthalmology, internal medicine and preventative care.In my free time, I enjoy hiking new trails with my golden retriever named Tag.
+I recognize that animals are an integral part of the family, and I enjoy providing quality care throughout a pet's lifespan.
+My special interests in veterinary medicine include ophthalmology, internal medicine, and preventative care.In my free time, I enjoy hiking new trails with my golden retriever named Tag.